Cytnx-dev/Cytnx/docs/source/adv_install.rst

 * openblas (or mkl, see below)
 * gcc v6+ (or icpc, see below) (recommand latest or equivalent clang on Mac/Linux with C++11 support) (required -std=c++11)

-In addition, you might want to install the following optional dependencies if you want cytnx to compile with features like openmp, mkl and/or CUDA support.
+In addition, you might want to install the following optional dependencies if you want Cytnx to compile with features like openmp, mkl and/or CUDA support.

 [Openmp]